Diophantine equations with sum of cubes and cube of sum: Introduction

 In Section \ref{sec:infinite-solutions} we show that any equation of the type (\ref{eq:general3variables}) with $a$ given by the ratio of any perfect cubes, or by certain rational fractions, has nontrivial solutions.
-We also find all the solutions for the ``cube of sum proportional to the sum of cubes" in two variables.
-In Section \ref{sec:nosolution} we prove that there are no primitive solutions for certain integer values of $a$, as well as infinite families of rational $a$.
+In Section \ref{sec:nosolution} we prove that there are no primitive solutions for certain infinite families of rational $a$, and then use properties of the elliptic curves to prove that the number of primitive solutions is at most 3 or is infinite.
 Section \ref{sec:integera} focuses on integer values of $a$, including all the solutions to Eq.~(\ref{eq:general3variables}) in the particular case where two variables are equal.
+This provides a further restriction on the number of primitive solutions, which for integer $a$ can be 0 or $\infty$.
 We also present there a 2-parameter solution for $a=9$, and prove its generality.
 Then, we identify solutions for infinite sequences of $a$ equal to a perfect square ({\it e.g.,} squared Fibonacci numbers of even index), which are relevant for particle physics.
-In Section \ref{sec:conc} we summarize our results, and propose some challenges for future work.
+In Section \ref{sec:conc} we summarize our results.